Finaid → FAQ

 YES!
 You must reapply for financial aid each year by Fayetteville State University’s priority date of March 1 by completing the Renewal Free Application for Student Aid (which should be mailed to you by the federal student aid-processing center in December each year) OR by going on line at www.fafsa.ed.gov.
 Fayetteville State University does not mail Renewal FAFSAs.
 It is your responsibility to reapply for aid each year.

 How do I know if the federal processor has processed my FAFSA?
 How can I verify that Fayetteville State University will receive the results?

-Within 5 to 7 days after applying on line or 4 to 6 weeks if you send your FAFSA, you should receive a Student Aid Report from the federal processor acknowledging that your FAFSA has been processed.
+Within 5 to 7 days after applying online or 4 to 6 weeks if you mail your FAFSA application, you should receive a Student Aid Report from the federal processor acknowledging that your FAFSA has been processed.
 Check to make sure Fayetteville State University is one of the institutions listed in Step 6.
 If so, the university will receive an electronic record of your FAFSA within days of your receipt of the SAR.
 Questions about FAFSA processing can be directed to the Federal Student Aid Information Center (1-800-4-FED-AID).

 What do I do with my Student Aid Report?

 Check your Student Aid Report (SAR) carefully for any incorrect information.
 Make any necessary corrections and submit the corrections on line at www.fafsa.ed.gov.
 If everything is correct, keep the SAR for your own records.